Featured image of post How to Install Custom ZHA Quirks in Home Assistant (Example: Aqara FP300) EN

 Install Aqara FP300 Custom Quirk

-That’s where custom quirks are useful: you can use the same quirk code locally right now, and later switch back to upstream/built-in support once it’s part of the mainline and shipped with Home Assistant.
+That is exactly why local custom quirks are useful: you can use the same quirk code locally right now, and later switch back to upstream support once it ships officially.

 How to use the FP300 quirk locally